-The drain hose may remain attached to the dump outlet and be routed out the bottom of the compartment while the motor home is parked and connected to an on-site sewage hook-up.
+The sewage drain hose may remain attached to the sewage drain outlet and be routed out the bottom of the compartment while the motor home is parked and connected to an on-site sewage hook-up.

 The center outlet section may be swiveled downward for better hose alignment and drainage.